 • pet waste

-You will need to recycle as much as possible to reduce the amount of waste in your bin.
+It is collected every three weeks.
+Recycle as much as possible to reduce the amount of waste in your bin.
 Large items which don’t fit in your bin need to be taken to one of our recycling centres.

 For some properties it isn't practical to have a black bin.
 If this is the case for your property, we'll collect up to four sacks per collection, or two sacks if the collection is weekly.
 Please check your collection calendar or download the app to see when your collection occurs.